GitGabri/900-web/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Setup

+## Important: Static Files Removed

+The static HTML files that were conflicting with your Next.js application have been removed.
+Your Vercel deployment should now properly serve your Next.js app instead of the static files.

 ## Environment Variables

 To fix the "DatabaseService is not defined" error, you need to set up the following environment variables in your Vercel deployment: